terai-labs/terai/README.md

 ## Community

-The **terai** community can be found on [GitHub Discussions](https://github.com/terai/terai/discussions), where you can ask questions, voice ideas, and share your projects.
+The **Terai** community can be found on [GitHub Discussions](https://github.com/terai/terai/discussions), where you can ask questions, voice ideas, and share your projects.

-Our [Code of Conduct](https://github.com/terai/terai/blob/master/CODE_OF_CONDUCT.md) applies to all **terai** community channels.
+Our [Code of Conduct](https://github.com/terai/terai/blob/master/CODE_OF_CONDUCT.md) applies to all **Terai** community channels.

 ## Contributing